Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 be there in the absence of any form of life;

-or otherwise would long since have decayed.
+and otherwise would long since have decayed.

 Then could that mean a universe of shit?